The global markets one year on in pandemic: Is the best yet to be?

 Many key sectors were severely impacted by lockdowns across the globe, and this included airlines, aerospace, tourism, retail, luxury items, hotels, and extending to banks and financial institutions.

-Smaller-cap stocks were more vulnerable and fell a sharp 40 per cent (as measured by the MSCI World Small Cap Index), and larger-cap stocks fared better with a decline of 31 per cent (as measured by the MSCI World Large Cap Index).
+Smaller-cap stocks were more vulnerable and fell a sharp 40 per cent (as measured by the MSCI World Small Cap Index), and larger-cap stocks fared better with a decline of 31 per cent.

 Major deceleration averted

 In a rare and concerted effort, governments and central banks around the world provided unprecedented liquidity into the market and equities rallied strongly from the March 2020 lows as optimism returned despite rising Covid-19 cases globally.

 By the end of March 2020, the MSCI World Index was up 16 per cent from the low on March 23.
 By the end of the following month, the index had recovered 28 per cent.
 The remarkable turnaround picked up pace over the next few months and the index ended the year with a stellar gain of 14 per cent - a marked contrast from the bleak days earlier in March.

 Growth outpaced value stocks

 Gains were largely powered by growth stocks, with the Growth Index up 33 per cent for the year.

 Extraordinary gains were seen for both small and large cap growth stocks.
 However, gains were not across the board and the recovery was patchy and the impact uneven across sectors and markets.